The History of Influenza

 Can an infection from cowpox produce immunity to smallpox?

 On May 14, 1796, British physician and scientist Edward Jenner tested this hypothesis and pioneered the first vaccine.
-He inoculated an 8-year-old boy named James Phipps with pus scraped from cowpox blisters on a milkmaid's hands.
+Jenner inoculated an 8-year-old boy named James Phipps with pus scraped from cowpox blisters on a milkmaid's hands.
 The boy fell ill with a mild case of cowpox but fully recovered.
 In July, Jenner inoculated Phipps with scabs of smallpox.
 The boy remained healthy and had developed immunity.

 Jenner's method was eventually called vaccination.
 “Vacca” is the Latin word for cow.